slatedocs/slate/source/includes/_issues.md

 data/attributes/tags | an array of tags | false |

 You can find at the [right area](#create-an-Issue) (shell) an example of the request

+### PAT Support
+Supported - if the user has the permissions to create an Issue

 ## Show a specific Issue